aws-quickstart/cdk-eks-blueprints/README.md

 ### Usage

-Run the following command to install the `cdk-eks-blueprint` dependency in your project.
+Run the following command to install the `cdk-eks-blueprint` dependency:

 ```
 npm i @shapirov/cdk-eks-blueprint
 ```

-Replace the contents of `bin/<your-main-file>.ts` (where `your-main-file` by default is the name of the root project directory) with the following:
+Replace the contents of `bin/<your-main-file>.ts` (by default, `your-main-file` is the name of the root project directory) with the following:

 ```typescript
 import * as cdk from '@aws-cdk/core';